SophiaSarro/Thesis-Material/datasheets/allwords.md

 - what does each instance consist of?
 - is there a classifying label on each instance?
 - are there relations among instances?
 - errors, sources of noise, redundancies?
+The text has not been lemmatized, leading to the same term appearing multiple times.
 - is the dataset self-contained?  if it relies on external resources, what are archival long-term versions?
+Yes, it is self-contained.
 - confidential or sensitive data?
 No.